GibbonEdu/docs/content/developers/getting-started/developer-workflow.md

 ### Release Schedule

-We aim to release a new version every 6 months.
+We aim to release a new version every 6 months, usually every January and June.
 There is a string freeze one month before each release, where all interface strings fixed and shared with translators via POEditor.

 Each version, stable or development, is denoted with a major semantic version (e.g., v16.0.0).
 Updates to a stable version are only released in the case of a security concern, and are tagged as a patch version (e.g., v16.0.1).

-Development branches are setup after each release and increment to the next major version (e.g., v16 to v17.0.00).

 ### Branching Strategy

 Gibbon uses a simple branching strategy.
 The current stable version is released and tagged on the `Master` branch.
-Development branches are setup after each release and increment to the next major version (e.g., v16 to `v17.0.00`).
-The dev branch does not track semantic versioning, and a built-in updater handles database changes for [cutting edge code](https://docs.gibbonedu.org/administrators/getting-started/installing-gibbon/cutting-edge-code/).
+Development branches are setup after each release and increment to the next major version (e.g., v16.0.00 to v17.0.00).
+The dev branch does not currently track semantic versioning, and a built-in updater handles database changes for [cutting edge code](https://docs.gibbonedu.org/administrators/getting-started/installing-gibbon/cutting-edge-code/).

 ### Development Philosophy